iBotPeaches/cicada_3301/other/2013_Test_Cookies.md

 ## 2013 Test Cookies
-_The 2 cookies set on the machine during the assessment of the 2013 puzzle._
+_The 2 cookies set on the machine during the assessment of the 2013 puzzle on onion `p7amjopgric7dfdi.onion`._

 ### `167`